-Finally, there's the mid-quarter convention, which can be used for assets that the mid-month convention doesn't apply to, if the total depreciable basis of assets subject to MACRS placed into service during October, November, and December amounts to over 40% of the depreciable basis of all assets (other than residential rental property, nonresidential real property, railroad grading, tunnel bore, and assets that were both placed into service and disposed of during the same year) subject to MACRS that were placed into service during that year.
+The mid-quarter convention can be used for assets that the mid-month convention doesn't apply to, if the total depreciable basis of assets subject to MACRS placed into service during October, November, and December amounts to over 40% of the depreciable basis of all assets (other than residential rental property, nonresidential real property, railroad grading, tunnel bore, and assets that were both placed into service and disposed of during the same year) subject to MACRS that were placed into service during that year.
 This convention gives you a half-quarter (1.5 months' worth of depreciation) for the quarter in which the asset was either placed into service or disposed of.

 Finally, the half-year convention works the same as the mid-month, but instead of the month, it goes by the year.
 In other words, you'll get six months' depreciation if the asset was placed into service or disposed of during the year, no matter if it was in January or December.
 Use this convention if neither the mid-quarter nor mid-month convention applies.

 Example: You purchased a business vehicle in October, November, or December, and that was the only asset you placed into service during the tax year.
 You'd use the mid-quarter convention for the vehicle.
 However, if you bought the vehicle in September or an earlier month, you'd go with the half-year convention.